 After almost an hour of VMAs action and anticipation, Kanye delivered.
 An excerpt of "Famous" played in the background as he hit the stage.
 "I am Kanye West, and that feels really great to say, especially this year," he said.
 "I came here to present my new video, but before I do that, Imma talk."

-What ultimately resulted was the world premiere of his "Fade" music video, featuring singer-actress Teyana Taylor -- and a hint of feline imagery.
+What came next was the world premiere of his "Fade" music video, featuring singer-actress Teyana Taylor -- and feline imagery.
 The VMAs' audience whistled and cheered.
 Masters of ceremonies Keegan-Michael Key and Jordan Peele were appropriately baffled.

 It was all very Kanye.
-Hardly any details about his appearance had been shared ahead of the show.
-TMZ even reported the artist skipped his rehearsal to keep everything tightly under wraps.
-The site's VMAs sources added that nobody knew what he had planned.
-(As far as awards were concerned, he was there because his "Famous" visuals were nominated for Best Video of the Year and Best Male Video.
+Few details about his appearance were shared ahead of the show.
+TMZ reported that the artist actually skipped his rehearsal to keep his plans extra secret.
+(As far as awards were concerned, he was on site because "Famous" was up for Best Video of the Year and Best Male Video.
 He won neither.)

 Watch "Fade," in all its Flashdance-inspired glory, on Tidal.
 It's like a Snapchat filter come to life.

 Sign up here for our daily Thrillist email, and get your fix of the best in food/drink/fun.

 Sean Fitz-Gerald is a staff writer at Thrillist Entertainment, and is thankful for Kanye always.
 Find him on Twitter: @srkfitzgerald.